Bluecat extended to multimodel predictions.

 Figure 2.
 Bluecat (source: Hydrology (MDPI)).

-We prepared a software package to apply Bluecat in the R environment.
-The software applies Bluecat in conjunction with the HyMod rainfall-runoff model (Boyle, 2000).
+A first version of the software - in the R environment - applies Bluecat in conjunction with the HyMod rainfall-runoff model (Boyle, 2000).
 Therefore, the software includes a routine to run HyMod and optimise its parameters.
-Extension to any other prediction model is straightforward.
-A package to support the user in applying Bluecat to a generic deterministic model is under preparation.
 The software comes with a detailed help function, along with data sets and detailed instructions to apply Bluecat to reproduce the case studies presented in the Bluecat paper.
 The software is open source and fully commented.
-We welcome extensions of the software and modifications.
-We are looking forward to working with interested researchers and users to extend the software capabilities and usability.
 Click here to access the software in GitHub.

 Click here to download a Powerpoint presentation of Bluecat.